-10 Must Have Carry On Essentials for every trip
+10 Must Have Carry On Essentials for Traveling

-I’d like to preface that this is my list as a single female traveler.
+I’d like to preface that this is my carry on essentials list as a single female traveler.
 This is not what my bag looks like when I travel with my husband or my kid.
 This is when I’m traveling for business or pleasure – alone.

 First of all, you need a good carry on bag that will fit everything you need.
-I’ve gotten so discouraged over the past few years because I cannot find a bag that is absolutely perfect: one that will fit my laptop but have lots of pockets and places to stow things, and it has to have a long cross-body shoulder strap.
-I never wear it cross body, but what woman wants to tote 20lbs of stuff around an airport with a huge bag cinched to her shoulder?
+I’ve gotten so discouraged over the past few years because I cannot find a bag that is absolutely perfect.
+One that will fit my laptop but have lots of pockets and places to stow things, and it has to have a long cross-body shoulder strap.
+I never wear it cross body, but what woman wants to tote 20 pounds of stuff around an airport with a huge bag cinched to her shoulder?
 NO ONE.

 It took me years and lots of searching to find a good tote bag/shoulder bag that held everything (including my laptop) that had a cross body strap, and was stylish enough to use as a large purse and a business bag for travel.
 I couldn’t find exactly what I wanted anywhere, but I recently settled for a Calvin Klein bag I found at a discount store.
 I just took it with me on my trip to Charleston and it was absolutely perfect.
 If you’re interested, it’s the Calvin Klein Sonoma Reversible Tote.
 It’s a bit pricey, but it fit everything and was comfortable to wear using just the shoulder straps.